 - There are laptops and projectors in every room apart from the St Aldates Church and the St Aldates Room – these will be PCs rather than Macs.

-- Please send your presentation / slides to email@example.com BY TUESDAY 1st JANUARY 2019.
-Tom will ensure they are uploaded ready for your session.
+- Please send your presentation / slides to EMAIL TBC BY DATE TBC.
+We will ensure they are uploaded ready for your session.
 You should also bring your presentation on a portable storage device as backup.
-If you’ve already sent your presentation to Katie Bliss (Agricology) then you don’t need to do anything, Katie will send them on to Tom.

-- Please note the wifi is temperamental in the Town Hall so do not rely on the internet for any part of your presentation.
+- Please note the wifi is temperamental in the Town Hall so do not rely on the internet for any part of your presentation, and particularly ensure any videos are available on a datastick.

 - Please check that your presentation / slides are uploaded as early as possible by visiting the room where the session will be taking place during a break.